Hans Poppilman

-Hans Poppilman (born 1574) was a Danish cook who served Anne of Denmark in Scotland and England.
+Hans Poppilman (born c.
+1574) was a Danish cook who served Anne of Denmark in Scotland and England.

 Career

 He came to Scotland with Anne of Denmark, bride of James VI, in May 1590.
 He was then aged around 16, working for Hans Drier, and progressed in her service to become her Master Cook.

 Anne of Denmark also had a female Danish cook called Marion in her service in her first years in Scotland.
 She was a bedchamber servant.
 Anne of Denmark gave her a gift of relatively simple clothes made of black taffeta and London cloth, a costume given to the other serving women or "damsels" of her chamber.
 Nothing else has been discovered about Marion.
 Cuisine from the country of origin provided continuity of diet and a cultural bridge for queens consort in the early modern period.

 Lists of the Scottish household mention five salaried positions in the queen's kitchen; the Master Cook, the foreman or Master Cook's servant, and three or four servant cooks, with the "turnebroches" whose main or notional duty was to turn the spit.
 There would have been many other workers.
 Detailed records of the food bought for the queen's household in 1598 survive in the National Records of Scotland, including extra purchases and sweetmeats for the wedding feast of her chaplain Johannes Sering held at Holyrood Palace.

 James VI asked Chancellor Maitland to resolve issues over pay in the royal households in April 1591 after some of the queen's kitchen staff deserted their posts.
 They said their conditions or terms of employment were not met, and would not make the supper ready.
 The master cook and his boy (probably Hans Drier and Poppilman) had to do the job of the absent kitchen aids and dress the food for the table.
 James VI reminded Maitland of promises he had made to Anne of Denmark's mother, Sophie of Mecklenburg-Güstrow, writing in connection with personal honour and promised livery payments, "Suppose we be not wealthy, let us be proud poor bodies".